Skip to content

 141

 Hebrew תאכלנה. they are eating (fem).
 The suffix "נה" (pronounced as "-na") in Biblical Hebrew is a feminine suffix.
-It can be either interpreted as "you are eating her" which is the odd traditional interpration i.e. "you are eating of it" or properly as third person feminine plural incomplete "they are eating", or second person feminine plural incomplete "you all are eating."
-Refer to the chart below.
+It can be either interpreted as "you are eating her" which is where the traditional interpration i.e. "you are eating of it" comes from, or properly as third person feminine plural incomplete "they are eating", or second person feminine plural incomplete "you all are eating."
+See the chart below.

 For example: